WIKB-FM: History

 However, with the format change came a shift from mainly locally originating programming (with the exception of Delilah nights) to Dial Global's True Country satellite feed, with the only locally originating programming being the station's "Shopping Show" hosted by Marian Volek.
 It has been reported that the station's listenership has declined significantly since the change; in addition, parts of the station's listening area can already receive country stations from Iron Mountain and other nearby cities, whereas the former "Breeze" was the only mainstream AC format serving the area.

-Previous to the AC format, WIKB-AM and FM simulcast a long-running "Solid Gold Classics" format featuring music from the 1960s through the 1980s.
-The former WIKB-AM (now WFER) has returned to a classic hits format since the two stations were sold in the summer of 2015.
+Previous to the AC format, WIKB and WIKB-FM simulcast a long-running "Solid Gold Classics" format featuring music from the 1960s through the 1980s.
+The former WIKB (now WFER) has returned to a classic hits format since the two stations were sold in the summer of 2015.

 WIKB-FM was sold effective June 30, 2015, to Stephen Marks' Iron River Community Broadcasting Corporation, at a purchase price of $488,000.
-The sale included sister station WFER, as well as co-owned WCQM and WPFP.
+The sale included WFER, as well as co-owned WCQM and WPFP.
 With the ownership change the station's country music format was retained but overhauled, with the "Bull" moniker and most satellite programming (except for the syndicated Big D and Bubba morning show) dropped and the music now programmed locally.
 Also, the station's signature "Telephone Time" program was brought back and now runs for three hours daily from 9 a.m. to noon.

-On December 9, 2019, WIKB-FM changed their format from country to classic hits, swapping formats with WFER 1230 AM Iron River.
+On December 9, 2019, WIKB-FM changed their format from country to classic hits, swapping formats with WFER.